Medically reviewed by Drugs.com. Last updated on Feb 1, 2021.

 Systemically administered corticosteroids appear in human milk and could suppress growth, interfere with endogenous corticosteroid production, or cause other untoward effects.
 The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for Emflaza and any potential adverse effects on the breastfed infant from Emflaza.
 There are no data on the effects on milk production.

-The safety and effectiveness of Emflaza for the treatment of DMD have been established in patients 5 years of age and older.
-Use of Emflaza in pediatric patients is supported by a multicenter, randomized, double-blind, placebo- and active-controlled study in 196 males [see Clinical Studies (14)].
+The safety and effectiveness of Emflaza for the treatment of DMD have been established in patients 2 years of age and older.
+Use of Emflaza in pediatric patients is supported by a multicenter, randomized, double-blind, placebo- and active-controlled study in 196 males 5 to 15 years of age [see Clinical Studies (14)].
+Use of Emflaza in patients 2 years to less than 5 years of age is supported by the findings of efficacy and safety in patients 5 years and older with DMD.

 Juvenile Animal Toxicity Data